wp-plugins/expresspigeon-webform-widget/readme.txt

 Navigate to "Plugins" and search for expresspigeon.
 Select the latest version found, install and activate it.

 After that, navigate to the Widgets page: Appearance -> Widgets.
-You should see a widget called "ExpressPigeon Newsletter Subscription Form".
+You should see a widget called "ExpressPigeon Subscription Form".

 At this point, simply drag this widget and drag it to a Main Side bar or another location.
 Last but not least, expand the plugin and configure [GUID code](http://dl.dropbox.com/u/43668168/Selection_885.png "enter web form guid").